kyoung/trek/PMO.md

 ## Next Sprint

 ## Backlog For Breakout
+- [ ] get a new mesh for the outposts... they're not Stations, they're power collectors.
+Design appropriately.
+    - [ ] build new mesh
+    - [ ] instantiate the new stations as a new Ship Class, not as a "Station" objects
+    - [ ] get rid of the station object.
+Merge into Ship
 - Configuration of scanners
   - Let the arc of the scanner be selected
   - Let LR sensors be selected